Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Acknowledgements

 \section{Acknowledgements}

 Basita Das is thanked for help in naming the algorithm.
 Xiaonan Wang is thanked for initial discussions for this study.
 John Dagdelen, Hongbin Zhang, and Shyam Dwaraknath are thanked for discussion of and reference to different Needle-in-a-Haystack problems within materials science.
 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper.
+This material is based upon the work supported by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technology Office (SETO) award number DE-EE0009366.